BMHVillage/therapists/README.md

     <td>
         <table style="width: 480px;">
             <tr>
-                <td width="600px">Thank you for taking the time to visit my page!
-(Please email instead of calling.)
+                <td width="600px">Please email.
+Now scheduling for January.
 I am a Licensed Therapist with 18 years of experience.
 I chose this field because I enjoy helping people.
 Therapy is collaborative so I listen to the issues you want to address and we develop your treatment together.
 Are you an adult in transition?
 Are you experiencing work challenges?
 Are you multi-gifted or multi talented and you experience challenges with achieving balance?
 If yes, I'm the Therapist for you.
-I can help you be more assertive, improve your self-esteem and confidence, and develop coping skills to help you navigate life better.</td>
+I can help you be more assertive, improve your self-esteem and confidence, and develop coping skills to help navigate life better.</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">In-person/Online therapy</td>
+                <td style="text-align: center;width: 480px;">In-person therapy</td>
-                <td style="text-align: center;width: 480px;">Accepting clients</td>
+                <td style="text-align: center;width: 480px;">Waitlist for new clients</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">Nashville, TN 37250</td>
+                <td style="text-align: center;width: 480px;">Nashville, TN 37250 & Online</td>
                 <td style="text-align: center;width: 480px;">(901) 446-1891</td>
             </tr>
         </table>